What is the purpose of our curriculum?

 Our curriculum is driven by our school’s vision and aims so that children can grow to be the best they can be.
-Each year group follows the aims of the National Curriculum which we ensure is broad and balanced in order to excite and enthuse all pupils.
 Children are encouraged to challenge themselves to become successful learners and develop key skills for lifelong learning.
 Our curriculum enables children to learn about and engage with the world around them in order to become responsible citizens.

 How do we implement our curriculum?

 At Hillside, we are passionate about our children learning through a creative and knowledge-rich approach called enquiry based learning.
 Every half term, each year group begins with a question for the children to investigate which is based upon the National Curriculum requirements for their age range.
 Although these questions have an historical, scientific or geographical focus, other national curriculum subjects are woven into the children’s learning.